1. Home

 3. CGFM Exam Syllabus

-AGA CGFM Exam
+AGA CGFM Exam Topics

 AGA CGFM Exam Overview :

-Exam Name Certified Government Financial Manager
+Exam Name: Certified Government Financial Manager

-Exam Code CGFM
+Exam Code: CGFM

-Actual Exam Duration 135 minutes
+Actual Exam Duration: 135 minutes

-Expected no. of Questions in Actual Exam 115
+Expected no. of Questions in Actual Exam: 115

-See Expected Questions AGA CGFM Expected Questions in Actual Exam
+See Expected Questions: AGA CGFM Expected Questions in Actual Exam

-AGA CGFM Exam Topics :
+AGA CGFM Exam Objectives :

 Section Weight Objectives